-Ashes are turned into a unique Memorial Diamond.
+Ashes or hair are turned into a unique Memorial Diamond.

-We only use the Carbon extracted from the cremation ashes to create one or more Memorial Diamonds consisting of 99.9% Carbon.
+We only use the Carbon extracted from the cremation ashes or hair to create one or more Memorial Diamonds consisting of 99.9% Carbon.

 An ALGORDANZA Memorial Diamond is a memorable heirloom over generations for the remembrance of a beloved family member.

 The ALGORDANZA Memorial Diamond is a synthetic diamond and features the same chemical and physical properties such as the hardness grade as natural diamonds.
 To create a Memorial Diamond, we have to simulate the natural conditions, under which a natural diamond forms itself over decades, in our diamond synthesis.

 Carbon is the element of life and the foundation each diamond consists of to 99.9% .
 Diamonds have been created under vast pressure and enormous heat naturally in the bowels of the earth.
 To create a diamond from human cremains or hair we have to simulate the same conditions.
 For this we need to isolate the Carbon from the cremated remains, transform it into Graphite and finally turn it into a Memorial Diamond.

 The Cremation is already known since Bronze Age.

 Today cremation of a human body generally is done in two phases: after the first phase with a temperature around 900°C the temperature is increased up to 1'200°C for the second phase.
 The whole process of cremation can last up to three hours.